tomitheninja/university/io/README.md

 }
 ```

 * Don't forget to return a **reference** to the stream you got as a parameter.
-Or else you will get an useless error message.
+Or else you will get a useless error message.

 * Use `istream` instead of `ifstream` if you want to read this structure from both console and file.
 But you will lose access to a lot of methods like f.good() inside the operator>> function.
-But you will probably not need it and if you dont need it, dont use it.
+But you will probably not need it and if you don't need it, don't use it.

 * Still don't forget to return a reference of the &ifstream